-A 2010 CBS sitcom starring Melissa McCarthy, Billy Gardell and Swoosie Kurtz.
+A 201016 CBS sitcom produced by Chuck Lorre and starring Melissa McCarthy, Billy Gardell and Swoosie Kurtz.
 Mike and Molly meet at an Overeaters' Anonymous meeting and hit it off.

 This show provides examples of the following:

 - Aborted Arc: Mike & Molly's attempts to conceive a kid.
 The season finale that included the plotline was pulled off the air because the episode featured a tornado...just when real tornadoes devastated parts of the Midwestern U.S. When the next season began, Molly for some reason quits her job & becomes a writer.
 Aside from frustration over failing to conceive, Mike and Molly pretty much never brought it up again.

 - It was brought up again in a recent episode, with both coming to terms that it might or might not happen, and if it doesn't they'd eventually consider adoption.

 - In the final episodes, the series this time focused fully on Mike & Molly attempting to bring a child to their household one more time.
 In the finale "I See Love," they successfully get not just one kid from a surrogate, but also would get another from Molly herself.
 She reveals she's pregnant.
 The writing storyline was pretty much abandoned & clearly became the aborted arc.

 - Aerosol Flamethrower: Victoria plans to use a can of hairspray and a lighter on an ex-boyfriend in one episode.
 Mike manages to talk her down and take the can and lighter away from her.

 - Carl lives with his grandmother, who frequently henpecks him, and is portrayed as something of a loser because of this.
 She finally kicks him out in the third season.